 - Reduces risks associated with freezing and thawing cycles

 Black Diamond Wet Look Stone Sealer is a water-based sealer that can be used on a variety of surfaces excluding marble and granite.
 It can be sprayed, brushed, or rolled on.
-It costs about 63 dollars for a gallon.

 - Can be used on slate, concrete, rock, and bricks